 Alternative Transportation Coordinator

-The Knoxville Bicycle Facilities Plan has been developed to assist in advancing
+The Knoxville Bicycle Facilities Plan was developed in 2015 to assist in advancing

 Knoxville as a city where biking is safe, convenient, and a desirable mode of